 We know that fertility declines as we get older, but we also know that many women go on to have healthy pregnancies in their 30s.

-Stress doesn't help in any situation, let alone trying to fall pregnant.
+Stress doesn't help in any situation, let alone trying to get pregnant.
 Stress can cause a plethora of conception issues such as worry, anxiety, depression, and makes the experience more difficult and painful than it should be.
-When you find yourself feeling under pressure or stressed, it is harmless and might be helpful, to consider stress-reduction techniques.
+When you find yourself feeling under pressure or stressed, it's harmless and might be helpful to consider stress-reduction techniques.
 Things like running, yoga, journaling, meditation, and mindfulness can all help take your mind off it.

 Stress can cause a plethora of conception issues.

-While linking stress can contribute to fertility struggles, it is not the whole picture.
-If you have a condition that causes you not to fall pregnant such as a blocked fallopian tube or hormonal issues -- no amount of destressing or mindfulness will help you cure it.
+While stress can contribute to fertility struggles, it's not the whole picture.
+If you have a condition that causes you not to get pregnant such as a blocked fallopian tube or hormonal issues - no amount of destressing or mindfulness will help you cure it.
 If you have been unsuccessful after a year of trying, you should seek a fertility doctor to see if there are any underlying medical issues.

 Sometimes though, having a baby is down to pure timing, so we have to be patient with ourselves and trust that our bodies will do what they're designed to do.
 Keep trying, yes, but also keep busy with hobbies and passions so that it doesn't take over your life.
 Whether you love to write, cook, paint, or spend time in nature - keep doing the things that fill you up with life.
 Try to let go, stay balanced, and stay positive.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.